Please note the consultation period has expired and the following is shown for information purposes only.

 Where do our Forum Members come from ?

 When we received formal approval to become the body that would produce our Neighbourhood Plan, we had a Membership of over 200 from all parts of our area.
 Membership has doubled again since then (see below).

 How have we produced our Plan ?

-As shown in our Outline Project Plan, we have put the Neighbourhood Plan together in three stages to ensure that it truely reflects the views of our community as intended by the Localism Act of 2011:
+As shown in our Outline Project Plan, we put the Neighbourhood Plan together in three stages to ensure that it truely reflected the views of our community as intended by the Localism Act of 2011:

 - Stage 1 – Involved collecting the views of our community about our area before any proposals were drafted;

 - Stage 2 – Took the results of Stage 1 and converted these into proposals for the key areas where our community wish to see change take place;